MicrosoftDocs/sdk-api/sdk-api-src/content/dhcpsapi/nf-dhcpsapi-dhcpv4failoverenumrelationship.md

 ### -param pRelationship [out]

 Pointer to a <a href="https://docs.microsoft.com/windows/desktop/api/dhcpsapi/ns-dhcpsapi-dhcp_failover_relationship_array">DHCP_FAILOVER_RELATIONSHIP_ARRAY</a> structure that contains an array of the failover relationships available on the DHCP server.
-If no relationships are configured,<i></i> this value is <b>NULL</b>.
+If no relationships are configured, this value is <b>NULL</b>.

 ### -param RelationshipRead [out]